 The SEC filed its civil complaint under seal on March 7.
 The U.S. District Court has frozen the assets of Gallagher Financial Group Inc. (GFG) and appointed Dallas attorney Cort Thomas as the receiver to take control of the company.
 Cort is providing court documents and updated investor information on the Gallagher Financial Group website.

 Gallagher was arrested on state fraud charges on March 8, the Dallas District Attorney's Office said March 12.

 The Dallas District Attorney’s Office is prosecuting Gallagher.
-The criminal case is the result of a joint investigation by the Dallas DA’s office, the Texas State Securities Board, the Texas Department of Insurance, and the Hurst Police Department.
+The criminal case is the result of a joint investigation by the Dallas DA’s office, the Texas Department of Insurance, the Texas State Securities Board, and the Hurst Police Department.

 Neither Gallagher nor GFG are registered with the Texas Securities Commissioner as agents, brokers, or investment advisers.
 Gallagher advertised GFG as a retirement planning firm.

 The criminal investigation into Gallagher and Gallagher Financial Group is ongoing.
 Investors should contact the Texas State Securities Board for additional information: